Hindringham

-History and Origins
+History

-The name Hindringham means "The land of the people living behind the hills".
-Hindringham is mentioned in the Domesday Book of 1086 where it is listed as Hidringham, Hindringaham, and Indregeham.

-A series of archaeological test pits were dug between 2007 and 2015 The report was published in 2019.

-Prominent landmarks

-St Martin Parish Church

-The Parish church is dedicated to St Martin and dates from the 14th century.
-It stands prominent and tall behind a long line of red-roofed flint cottages.
-A wall separates the churchyard from the six-foot drop to the road.
-The chancel is offset to the south against the nave.
-The font dates from the 15th century and is decorated with a Crucifixion, Instruments of the Passion and a Holy Trinity symbol along with heraldic shields.
-The church has an ancient chest which is thought to be one of the oldest in England, dating from the end of the 12th century.
-It is a Grade I listed building.
+Hindringham's name is of Anglo-Saxon origin and derives from the Old English for the settlement of the people living behind the hills.

+In the Domesday Book, Hindringham is listed as a settlement of 49 households in the hundred of North Greenhoe.
+In 1086, the village was divided between the East Anglian estates of William de Beaufeu, King William I, Osbern FitzOsbern and Drogo de la Beuvrière.

+The Duke's Head pub was open in the village from 1784 to 1954 and was the scene of regular cockfights.

+Lower Green tower mill was built in the 19th century and closed in 1900, being converted into a private dwelling.

+Geography

+According to the 2021 census, Hindringham had a population of 465 people, an increase from the 457 people recorded in the 2011 census.

+St. Martin's Church

+Hindringham's parish church is dedicated to Saint Martin of Tours and dates from the 14th century.
+The church is within the village on 'The Street', and has been Grade I listed since 1959.
+The church is no longer open for Sunday services, but is part of the Waymarker Benefice and is in the care of the National Churches Trust.

+St. Martin's was heavily restored in the Victorian era and still holds a 15th century font and a stained-glass window designed by Ward and Hughes depicting the martyrdom of St. Martin.
+The church also holds a remarkable 12th century chest, which is generally considered to be one of the oldest in England.

 Hindringham Hall

-Hindringham Hall is a 16th-century moated brick and flint house located roughly quarter of a mile to the North West of the village centre.
+Hindringham Hall is a 16th-century moated brick and flint house located roughly quarter of a mile to the north-west of the village centre.
 It was built by Martin Hastings, a courtier in the service of Henry FitzRoy, Duke of Richmond and Somerset, the illegitimate son of Henry VIII by his mistress Elizabeth Blount.
-A lease written in 1562 refers to the house 'now being builded and edified'.
+A lease written in 1562 refers to the house "now being builded and edified".
 It had fallen into decline until restored in 1900 by Gerald Gosselin from Bengeo Hall, Hertfordshire.
 The interior was completely refurbished, the exterior largely being retained.

 The moat and associated fish ponds date from the 12th century.
-They are fed from the River Stiffkey, which runs through the grounds.
-Before the Dissolution of the Monasteries the ponds were managed by the monks of Norwich Priory, and comprised an important food source for it.
-Though somewhat silted up, they remain amongst the best preserved in East Anglia.
+The raised ground within the moat originally provided a secure and dry location for farm buildings and storage.

 The extensive gardens are the work of the current owners, and include a significant rose collection.
 They were shortlisted for the Historic Houses 2020 Garden of the Year award.
-They are open to the public on certain days during the Summer months.
+They are open to the public on certain days during the summer months.

-Hindringham Lower Green tower windmill

-The village has a windmill although it is actually situated in the nearby hamlet of Lower Green.